inspec/inspec/docs/resources.rst

    end

 host -- DONE
 =====================================================
 Use the ``host`` InSpec resource to test the name used to refer to a specific host and its availability, including the Internet protocols and ports over which that host name should be available.

 Syntax -- DONE
 -----------------------------------------------------
-A ``host`` InSpec resource block declares a host name, and then (depending on what is to be tested) a port and/or a protocol.
-For example:
+A ``host`` InSpec resource block declares a host name, and then (depending on what is to be tested) a port and/or a protocol:

 .. code-block:: ruby